creechy/script-henplus-plugin/README.md

     _henplus    - the HenPlus instance
     _dispatcher - the HenPlus command dispatcher
     _msg        - the HenPlus message printer
+    _args       - the argument list passed to the script

 You can also create a script called `script.mvel` in `$HOME/.henplus` that will be executed  after each command is completed.
 There will be several predefined variables